love. week twenty.

 The whalers were sailing the globe from the north to the south, from the Atlantic to the Pacific.
 Unrelentingly following the mysterious routes of the whales, they were discovering islands and continents on the quiet.
 Melville makes one of these sea-combers say about the book by Captain Cook, the discoverer of Australia: this Cook writes books about such things that a whale hunter would not jot down in his deck book.
 Were it not for the whale, the fishermen would have never abandoned the shores.
 It was the whale that freed them from the coastline and lured them on to the high seas.
 It was the whale that guided us.

-In our own times, would man have ever made it to the moon if not for the extreme sense of competition that existed between the USSR and the US?
+In our own times, would man have ever made it to the moon if not for the competition that existed between the USSR and the US?
 Hardly.
 Since that rivalry degraded, we’ve all stayed safely within Earth’s own orbit.
 Why take chances?
 Why test the waters?

 Between love and hate, life and all of its wonderful possibilities stand suspended.
 And, if I’m ever brave enough to push away from my own harbor of safety and drift off into the sea of possibilities, it’ll be the whales who’ll have guided me.